zongxili/tinyapp/README.md

 - Node.js
 - Express
-- EJS
+- EJS (This is the View Engine)
-- bcrypt
+- bcrypt (This is for making hashed passwords)
-- body-parser
+- body-parser (This is for getting variable for body of request)
-- cookie-session
+- cookie-session (This is upgraded for cookie)

 ## Getting Started